Kulu Sé Mama: Background

-Over the coming months, Coltrane's music continued to evolve at a rapid pace, and he recorded a slew of albums (Ascension, New Thing at Newport, Sun Ship, First Meditations (for quartet), Live in Seattle, Om).
-By the time of the October 14 session at Western Recorders in Los Angeles, scheduled during an eleven day stint at the It Club, Coltrane had added tenor saxophonist Pharoah Sanders and multi-instrumentalist Donald Rafael Garrett (both of whom had appeared on Live in Seattle and Om), as well as drummer Frank Butler and vocalist and percussionist Juno Lewis.
+During the summer and fall of 1965, Coltrane's music evolved at a rapid pace, and he recorded a series of albums (Ascension, New Thing at Newport, Sun Ship, First Meditations (for quartet), Live in Seattle, Om) between the end of June and October before re-entering the studio on October 14.

+By the time of the October 14 session at Western Recorders in Los Angeles, scheduled during an eleven-day stint at the It Club, Coltrane had added tenor saxophonist Pharoah Sanders and multi-instrumentalist Donald Rafael Garrett (both of whom had appeared on Live in Seattle and Om), as well as drummer Frank Butler and vocalist and percussionist Juno Lewis.
 Together they recorded "Kulu Sé Mama (Juno Sé Mama)" and "Selflessness".
 The latter appeared as a bonus track on the CD reissue of Kulu Sé Mama, and had previously appeared on Selflessness: Featuring My Favorite Things, released in 1969.
 Both tracks were reissued in 1992 on the compilation The Major Works of John Coltrane.

 The track "Kulu Sé Mama (Juno Sé Mama)" was written by Juno Lewis, who had met Coltrane through a mutual friend four days prior to the recording session.
 Lewis (1931-2002) was a drummer, drum maker, singer, and composer based in Los Angeles.
 According to Jon Thurber of the Los Angeles Times, Lewis "showed Coltrane his long work, 'Kulu Se Mama,' a lengthy autobiographical poem that reflected his pride in his ancestors and strong sense of tradition...
 Coltrane invited Mr. Lewis into a Los Angeles studio to join Coltrane's regular band" for the recording session.
 "Kulu Sé Mama (Juno Sé Mama)" marked Lewis' first appearance on a recording.
 He sang in "an Afro-Creole dialect he cites as Entobes" and played "Juolulu, water drums, the Dome Dahka, and... bells and a conch shell."
 Lewis also played percussion on "Selflessness".